ninostephen/ninostephen/README.md

 <br> 💞️ Let's team up and make magic happen in the realms of security engineering and emerging tech.
 Together, we'll build the future! 🚀 <br>
 <br> 🌟 On a mission to explore the unknown, both in the digital domain and beyond! 🌌 From uncovering vulnerabilities to pondering the mysteries of the cosmos, curiosity drives me forward. <br>
 <br> 🍜 When I'm not immersed in the world of tech, you'll find me exploring new culinary delights or embarking on spontaneous adventures.
 Life's too short for boring routines!<br>
 <br> 🌐 Oh, and have you checked out my portfolio site yet?
 It's like a treasure trove of my adventures in cyberspace.
-Dive in here: <a href="ninostephen.me">ninostephen.me </a> <br>
+Dive in here: <a href="https://ninostephen.me">ninostephen.me </a> <br>
 </p>

 ###